You can apply for a long stay visa to Hungary at the Hungarian Embassy in Nairobi.

-Appointments can be booked online: https://konzinfobooking.mfa.gov.hu
+Appointments can be booked via email at Chancery.NAI@mfa.gov.hu

 Please note:

-Long-stay visa applications are decided by the National Directorate-General for Aliens Policing of Hungary and NOT by the Embassy/Consular Office in Nairobi.
-The applicant will be notified by the Consular Section as soon as it receives the decision of the National Directorate-General for Aliens Policing of Hungary.
-Therefore the Embassy cannot and will not reply to enquiries in relation to the status of the long-stay visa applications!
+• The decision on residence permit applications falls within the competence of the National Directorate-General for Aliens Policing of Hungary.
+The applicant will be notified by the Consular Section of the Embassy of Hungary in Nairobi as soon as it receives the decision of the National Directorate-General for Aliens Policing.
+The Embassy cannot and will not reply to enquiries in relation to the status of residence permit applications.

 General requirements:

-- Completed and signed application form together with the relevant appendix - please select and download the relvant Appendix by selecting the purpose of your stay in Hungary from the website of the National Directorate-General for Aliens Policing.
+• Completed and signed application form together with the relevant appendix - please select and download the relvant Appendix by selecting the purpose of your stay in Hungary from the website of the National Directorate-General for Aliens Policing.

-- One passport-size colour photo (not older than 6 months); [1]
+• One passport-size colour photo (not older than 6 months); [1]

-- Proof of accommodation in Hungary;
+• Proof of accommodation in Hungary;

-- Documents certifying subsistence in Hungary;
+• Documents certifying sufficinet means of subsistence in Hungary;

-- Health insurance or equal financial means;
+• Health insurance or equal financial means;

 Depending on the purpose of entry, at least the following additional documents need to be presented for the application: